sahilrajput03/context-maker-npm/README.md

 # `context-maker`

 Contexts made easy in react.
+A dead-simple npm library for using contexts in react with zero api abstraction cost.

 **Install:**